evanmpollack/ps-and-qs/README.md

 1. Task timeout
 2. Task started and finished callbacks
 3. Runtime statistics
+4. Improve typings and add support for library consumers using TypeScript

 ### Contributing and Feedback
 All constructive feedback is appreciated.
 Please submit an issue and I will follow-up as soon as possible.